rafaele85/rafaele85/README.md

 - 👋 Hi, I’m @rafaele85
-- 👀 I’m interested in Typescript, React, Node.js, Blockchain, AI
+- 👀 I’m interested in Typescript, React, Node.js, AI
 - 🌱 I’m currently learning AI-assisted development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...